Armenian Youth Federation

 The Armenian Youth Federation (AYF) (Հայ Երիտասարդական Դաշնակցութիւն) is the youth organization of the Armenian Revolutionary Federation.
 Founded in 1933, the AYF became a global Armenian organization and stands on five pillars that guide its activities: Educational, Hai Tahd, Social, Athletic and Cultural.
-Moreover, the AYF promotes social democratic values and a fraternal attitude of respect for ideas and individuals amongst its membership.
-Unity and cooperation are essential traits that allow members of the organization to work together to realize the AYF's objectives.
 The AYF is a full member of International Union of Socialist Youth and Young European Socialists.

 History

 Early years

 On January 14, 1933, which is marked as the founding date of the Armenian Youth Federation, the ARF Central Committee of America decided to create a national youth organization by combining the existing ones and setting up new chapters where such groups did not exist.
 After the decision was made, an invitation was sent to representatives of interested youth groups on the East Coast to join a conference on Sunday, July 16, 1933, in the old Hairenik Hall in Boston, MA.
 The conference was to discuss the unification of the interested youth groups.

 Forty youths from the Massachusetts Armenian communities of Boston, Brockton, Chelsea, Lawrence, Lynn, Watertown, Whitinsville, and Worcester were present at the conference.
 This conference decided to hold a convention in June 1934, at which time the elections of the first Central Executive of the AYF were to be held.
 They also decided the ARF should appoint a committee of seniors to assist the organization for the coming year.

 In the 1933-34 fiscal year many new chapters were formed across the country.
 It was due to the inspirational teachings of charismatic General Garegin Nzhdeh that AYF attracted thousands of members and supporters during that one year.

 Forty chapters were represented during the first AYF Convention that took place at the Hairenik Hall in 1934.
 It was decided then that the organization was to be named the ARF Tseghagrons (or "young pledgers"), which was concerned with stopping assimilation and instilling the youth with Armenian pride.
 But the main goal remained to work against Kemalist Turkey and the Soviet Union for the establishment of a free, independent, and united Armenia.
 The convention also elected the first Central Executive composed of five members.
 The members of the Central Executive were Hamparsoum Gelanian, John Der Hovanessian, Hagop Hagopian, Arthur Giragosian and K. Merton Bozoian.